Glenanne gang: Miami Showband massacre

 On 31 July 1975, four days after Hanna's shooting and Jackson's assumption of leadership of the Mid-Ulster brigade, the Miami Showband's minibus was flagged-down outside Newry by armed UVF men wearing British Army uniforms at a bogus military checkpoint.
 Two UVF men (Harris Boyle and Wesley Somerville) loaded a time delay bomb on the minibus but it exploded prematurely and killed them.
 The remaining UVF gunmen then opened fire on the bandmembers, killing three (Brian McCoy, Anthony Geraghty and Fran O'Toole) and wounding two (Stephen Travers and Des McAlea).
-Two of the three men convicted of the killings and sentenced to life imprisonment were serving members of the UDR, and the third was a former member.
+Two of the three men convicted of the killings and sentenced to life imprisonment were serving members of the UDR, while the third was a former member.
 The Luger pistol used in the attack was found to have been the same one used to kill Provisional IRA member John Francis Green in January 1975 and was also used in the O'Dowd killings of January 1976.
 The following May, the security forces found Jackson's fingerprints on a home-made silencer attached to a Luger.
 Although charged, Jackson avoided conviction.
 A Sterling 9mm submachine gun was also used in the Miami Showband killings.
 The 2003 Barron Report suggests that the guns were taken from the stockpile of weapons at the Glenanne farm.
-The Luger pistol used in the Green, Miami Showband, and O'Dowd attacks was later destroyed by the RUC on 28 August 1978.
+The Luger pistol used in the Green, Miami Showband and O'Dowd attacks was later destroyed by the RUC on 28 August 1978.

 Liaison officer Captain Robert Nairac has been linked to the Miami Showband killings and the killing of John Francis Green.
 Miami Showband survivors Stephen Travers and Des McAlea both testified in court that a man with a "crisp, clipped English accent, and wearing a different uniform and beret" had been at the scene of the explosion and subsequent shootings.
 Martin Dillon in The Dirty War, however, adamantly states that Nairac was not involved in either attack.
 The Cassel Report concluded that there was "credible evidence that the principal perpetrator [of the Miami Showband attack] was a man who was not prosecuted – alleged RUC Special Branch agent Robin Jackson".
 Although Jackson had been questioned by the RUC following the Showband attack, he was released without having been charged.